Sulstice/molpdf/README.md

 Length of Smiles: 10 | Time to execute: ~ 0.19 seconds
 Length of Smiles: 100 | Time to execute: ~ 1.29 seconds
 Length of Smiles: 1000 | Time to execute: ~ 12.17 seconds
+Length of Smiles: 10000 | Time to execute: 1.3 minutes

 Structure of MolPDF
 =======================